CheckoutFinland/psp-api/docs/README.md

 REQUEST BODY
 ```

+In addition to headers included in HMAC calculation `cof-plugin-version` header can be provided.
+Checkout kindly requests that ecommerce platform plugin or marketplace integrations would set the header for both statistical and customer service reasons.

 See also code examples of [HMAC calculation in node.js](/examples#hmac-calculation-node-js) and [HMAC calculation in PHP](/examples#hmac-calculation-php).

 ### Redirect and callback URL signing